China’s outbound tourism picks up speed-breakinglatest.news-Breaking Latest News

 In addition, the Cambodian government also facilitates the entry of Chinese tourists at all international border checkpoints in Cambodia, and encourages Chinese tourists to pay in RMB in the form of electronic, digital and cash in Cambodia.

 The number of flights between China and Cambodia is also gradually recovering.
 On February 16, direct flights from Kunming and Shanghai to Siem Reap will resume.
-The Cambodian Ministry of Tourism stated in mid-February that the number of direct flights between the two countries has gradually increased and has recovered to 30% to 40% of the pre-epidemic level.
+The Cambodian Ministry of Tourism stated in mid-February that the number of direct flights between the two countries has gradually increased, and has recovered to 30% to 40% of the level before the epidemic.
 From March, the number of Chinese tourists visiting Cambodia will continue to increase.

 Saudi Arabia: Chinese tourists who arrive in Saudi Arabia by Saudi Airlines can get a 96-hour transit visa and a free hotel for one night